Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 -   As a user I want the site to be easy to navigate - Medium
 -   As a user I want to be able to open and view posts - High
 -   As a user I want to view other site visitors’ comments - Medium
--   As a user I want to be able to register an account with the blog site and for this process to be quick and easy - High
+-   As a user I want to be able to register an account with the site and for this process to be easy - High
 -   As a user I want to be able to send a message to the site owner - Low

 ### Registered User (the above and plus+)